Sosua Dominican Republic Travel Guide

 Consider offsetting flight emissions.

-Choose properties and tours demonstrating environmental commitment.
+Choose real estate and tours demonstrating environmental commitment.

 Respectful interactions preserve the local heritage.